thefrontside/effection/website/docs/guides/collections.md

-does nothing unless someone is subscribed to the Stream, so we cannot send any values before we call `forEach`, but we also cannot send any values *after* we call `forEach` because `forEach` blocks until the stream closes (more about that leter).
+does nothing unless someone is subscribed to the Stream, so we cannot send any values before we call `forEach`, but we also cannot send any values *after* we call `forEach` because `forEach` blocks until the stream closes (more about that later).
 So we need to run both the `forEach` and the sending of values concurrently, and as we've already learned, when we need to do multiple things concurrently, that's when we use `spawn`.